carmengg/carmengg/README.md

 <br>

 <h4>Would love to learn more about:</h4>
 💬 Applications of topological data analysis to environmental sciences!
-My background is in geometry and topology.
+My mathematics background is in geometry and topology.
 So if you know of any cool applications or are working on such a project, let me know!

 <br>